Electric cars VS Environment. Will friendship win?

 Quite recently it was hard to imagine that the whole world would work on the power of sun, wind and other renewable sources.
 However, it will become a reality sooner rather than later.
 Big energy corporations actively invest in programmes of carbon phase-out – decarbonisation.
 Many of them plan to shift completely to “green” energy as soon as by 2040.

+Obviously, this is a positive development for the eco-friendliness of electric vehicles: during the daytime electric cars can feed off the sun via special sheds, while during the nighttime the power of wind enters the scene.
 And this is not even the future – this is reality.
 Evidence is the case of Austin Energy with their Charging Station Network programme, which allows their clients to get 100% of electricity from wind just for 4.17$ per month.
 Which means that the shift to electric vehicles does not mean more coal and more harm to the environment.

 Wind turbines in Texas, USA (GABRIEL C. PÉREZ / KUT)